AI-Hypercomputer/jetstream-pytorch/README.md

 Weights downloaded from HuggingFace will be stored by default in `checkpoints` folder. in the place where `jpt` is executed.

+You can change where the weights are stored with `--working_dir` flag.

+If you wish to use your own checkpoint, then, place them inside of the `checkpoints/<org>/<model>/hf_original` dir (or the corresponding subdir in `--working_dir`).
+For example, Llama3 checkpoints will be at `checkpoints/meta-llama/Llama-2-7b-hf/hf_original/*.safetensors`.
+You can replace these files with modified weights in HuggingFace format.

 # Run the server with ray